indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 Search plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to search content through Indico this plugin has been implemented.
+This plugin allows to choose which search engine to use in order to perfom a search action in Indico.
-Here you can activate the different search engine adapters and choose the one to use
+From here you can activate the different search engine adapters and choose the one to use
-by default if there are more than one active.
+by default, if there are more than one.

 Currently, the only search engine plugin is developed for *Invenio*.
 You need
-to setup the server of the search engine and select the mode, that can be redirect to
+to setup the Invenio server and select the mode:

-the server or calling to the server API getting private or public content only.
+* redirection to the search engine web server
+* fetching, only PUBLIC, results from the search engine server and rendering them using Indico UI
+* fetching, PUBLIC and PRIVATE, results from the search engine server and rendering them using Indico UI

-You also will need to activate the corresponding Livesync plugin in `Livesync plugin <#livesync-plugin>`_.
+You will also need to activate the corresponding Livesync plugin in `Livesync plugin <#livesync-plugin>`_ in order to
+keep up-to-date the indexes and contents in the Search Engine Server.

 |image13|